sjelic/BreizhCrops/readme.md

 ## Transfer learning approach based on satellite image time series for the crop classification problem

-The code is also a contribution to the publicly available code at repositry:
+The code is a contribution to the publicly available code at repositry:

 https://github.com/dl4sits/BreizhCrops